 Other books in this series include A Good Hanging

-Other books by this author include Exit Music, The Complaints, Impossible Dead, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil
+Other books by this author which I have reviewed include Exit Music, The Complaints, Impossible Dead, A Good Hanging, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil

 Eighteenth in the Detective Inspector Rebus mystery series revolving around ex-DI Rebus in Edinburgh while being third in the Inspector Malcolm Fox mystery series revolving around Rebus’ nemesis in the Complaints.